The 7 Largest Animals in Yellowstone National Park

 ©iStock.com/slowmotiongli

 Reintroduced into the Yellowstone ecosystem after nearly being hunted to extinction, the gray wolf is our final animal on our list of the largest animals in Yellowstone National Park.
-Reaching up to 6 feet long with tails included, gray wolves weigh an average of 70-130 pounds.
+Reaching up to six feet long with tails included, gray wolves weigh an average of 70-130 pounds.
 While some dog breeds reach this size, the gray wolf is an imposing animal, which is why you should use caution should you see one while visiting Yellowstone.
 In fact, Yellowstone National Park is one of the best places in the whole world to see gray wolves in their natural habitat, so you should consider this a strong possibility!

-Visit Some of the Largest Animals In Yellowstone National Park Today!
+Visit Some of the Largest Animals in Yellowstone National Park Today

 Whether you’ve been to Yellowstone National Park in the past or are planning your very first trip, you should plan some time for wildlife viewing.
 There are so many wonderful animals found throughout the park, including some of the largest mammals possible in any National Park.
 Check out our Yellowstone trip guides if you are planning a road trip or vacation, and be sure to marvel at the very first bison that you see!

-Share this post on:
+Share on:

 About the Author